djplaner/memex/docs/sense/Teaching/Mathematics/mathematical-mindsets.md

         - PISA (2015) found "homework perpetuates inequalities in education"
         - Numerous other issues
 7. From tracking to growth mindset grouping

+    - "Opportunity to learn" key factor in student achievement
+    - more access to high-level mathematics means higher achievement
+    - tracking seen as greatest reinforcement of fixed mindsets
+    - tracking can be seen as being helpful for teachers in being able to deliver learning experiences at the right level, but this argument ignores the fact that even in similarly tracked classes there is a wide range of abilities/needs
+    - Focus of this chapter is on modern/effective forms of grouping
+    - Growth mindset grouping

 8. Assessment for a growth mindset
 9. Teaching mathematics for a growth mindset